mathiscode/helio-api-boilerplate/README.md

 You can find a mod template in [src/mods/example-mod/index.js](src/mods/example-mod/index.js)

-You may either store your mods in the mods folder, or use a yarn/npm package.
+You may either store your mods in the mods folder, or use a npm package.

 To use a mod: